radiatecode/laravel-permission-name-generator/README.md

     public function __construct()
     {
-         $this->permissionGroupTitle('Office Crud Permission')
-            ->permissionExcludeMethods('index','listDatatable'); // when necessary exclude specific routes by the controller methods
+         $this->permissionGroupTitle('Office Crud Permission')->permissionExcludeMethods('index','listDatatable'); // index and listDatatable associate routes won't be generated as permission names
     }
 }
 ```

 > **PermissionGenerator** trait is optional.
-Because if no permissible title defined, then this package dynamically generate a title based on controller name, And routes/permissions can be excluded in the config file.
+Because if no permissible title defined, then this package dynamically generate a title based on controller name, And routes can be excluded in the config file.

-## Get Permissions
+## Get permissions names

-You can get permissible routes And make your own permissions view in order to set role permissions.

     RadiateCode\PermissionNameGenerator\Permissions::make()->get();